-Gobstopper Day is a holiday dedicated to children’s sweets.
-They are a kind of lollipops, which are prepared using a special technology.
-Adults and children liked these sweets so much that it was decided to dedicate one day a year to them – September 14th.
+Gobstopper Day is dedicated to children’s sweets.
+They are a kind of lollipop, which are made using a special technology.
+Adults and children liked these sweets so much, it was decided to dedicate one day a year to them – September 14th.

 Similar sweets appeared on the two American continents and in England in the 20th century.
-Back then they were called the Jawbreakers.
-This name was explained by their hardness – in order not to damage the teeth, it was necessary to dissolve the sweets.
+Back then, they were called the Jawbreakers.
+This name was explained by their hardness – in order not to damage your teeth, you had to suck the sweets.

-The popularity of sweets was brought by the story of R. Dahl about a chocolate factory, which described sweets that could change color and taste.
+The popularity of sweets was brought by Roald Dahl’s story about a chocolate factory, which described sweets that could change color and taste.
 In 1976, the production of gobstoppers began.
 They consisted of several layers with different colors and tastes, which, dissolving in the mouth, replaced each other.

-Cooking lollipops takes a long time.
+Making them takes a long time.
 Production takes place in large vats under constant heat.
-The manufacturing technology is as follows: new layers are gradually applied to the core in the form of a sugar ball.
-Preference is given to dyes and flavors of natural origin.
-Candy can even explode during production!
-The fact is that the layers are applied at different speeds.
-Inside the layers remain liquid, and the upper ones freeze.
+The manufacturing technology is as follows: new layers are gradually applied to the sugar ball core.
+Preference is given to natural dyes and flavors.
+The candy can even explode during production!
+The fact is the layers are applied at different speeds.
+Inside the layers remain liquid, and the outer ones solidify.
 Pressure drops occur that can cause the candy to burst.

-- The width of candies is from 1 to 3 cm.
+- The candies range from 1 to 3 cm.

-- “Gob” is Irish slang for a mouth.
-Therefore, the name of the sweets can be interpreted as “stopping the mouth” – you cannot make chewing movements, because you can damage your teeth.
+- ‘Gob’ is Irish slang for a mouth.
+Therefore, the name of the sweets can be interpreted as ‘stopping the mouth’ – you cannot chew, because you can damage your teeth.

 - The production of gobstoppers takes several weeks.